 Be Circumcised.
 Research shows that the risk of HPV in men is lowered when they are circumcised.
-The risk for infecting their female sexual partners is also lower.
+The risk of infecting their female sexual partners is also lower.

 Get the Pap Test.
-It’s important for women to have regular check-ups, which include Pap smears to look for cervical cancer in its earliest stages — when it is most treatable.
+It’s essential for women to have regular check-ups, including Pap smears, to look for cervical cancer in its earliest stages — when it is most treatable.
 The Pap smear is a test that checks for abnormalities in the cells that line the cervix and is one of the best ways to detect cervical cancer.

 Don’t Have Sex Too Young.
 The younger you are when you start having sex, the greater your risk for HPV transmission.
 That’s because you’re more likely to come in contact with a partner who has HPV.

-Eat a healthy diet, one that is low in fat and sugars and rich in fresh fruits and vegetables, vitamins, and minerals.
+Eat a healthy diet that is low in fat and sugars and rich in fresh fruits and vegetables, vitamins, and minerals.
 Also, get regular exercise, don’t smoke, and don’t drink to excess.
-Keeping your body in good shape helps boost your immune system and a healthy immune system is able to fight off infections, including some of the more than 100 types of HPV that are out there.
+Keeping your body in good shape helps boost your immune system, and a healthy immune system can fight off infections, including some of the more than 100 types of HPV that are out there.

-HPV vaccine is an inactivated (not live) vaccine which protects against four major types of HPV.
+The HPV vaccine is an inactivated (not live) vaccine that protects against four major types of HPV.

-HPV vaccine is routinely recommended for girls 11 and 12 years of age.
-Doctors may give it to girls as young as 9 years
+The HPV vaccine is routinely recommended for girls 11 and 12 years of age.
+Doctors may give it to girls as young as nine years.

-The HPV4 vaccine (the type recommended for prevention of genital warts in girls) may also be given in three doses to boys aged 9 to 26.
+The HPV 4 vaccine (the type recommended for preventing genital warts in girls) may also be given in three doses to boys aged 9 to 26.

-Why is HPV vaccine given to girls at this age?
+Why is the HPV vaccine given to girls at this age?

-It is important for girls to get HPV vaccine before their first sexual contact — because they have not been exposed to HPV.
-For these girls, the vaccine can prevent almost 100% of disease caused by the four types of HPV targeted by the vaccine.
+Girls need to get the HPV vaccine before their first sexual contact — because they have not been exposed to HPV.
+For these girls, the vaccine can prevent almost 100% of the disease caused by the four types of HPV targeted by the vaccine.